pdwrc/rc-light-controller/USER-GUIDE.md

 The steering channel is required for the turn signal function.

-## Smart Mode for Spektrum Smart ESC and Receiver
+## Input connections in Smart Mode for Spektrum Smart ESC and Receiver

 To use Smart mode, connect Input 1 of the controller to the throttle channel using a Y-cable.
-Smart mode gives the controller access to all RC channels via this single cable.
+Smart mode gives the controller access to all RC channels via this single cable, so there is no need to connect any other channels.

 ## Light connections